History of algebra: Al-jabr wa'l muqabalah

 Left: The original Arabic print manuscript of the Book of Algebra by Al-Khwarizmi.
 Right: A page from The Algebra of Al-Khwarizmi by Fredrick Rosen, in English.

-The Muslim Persian mathematician Muhammad ibn Mūsā al-Khwārizmī, described as the father or founder of algebra, was a faculty member of the "House of Wisdom" (Bait al-Hikma) in Baghdad, which was established by Al-Mamun.
+The Muslim Persian mathematician Muhammad ibn Mūsā al-Khwārizmī, described as the father by some of algebra, was a faculty member of the "House of Wisdom" (Bait al-Hikma) in Baghdad, which was established by Al-Mamun.
 Al-Khwarizmi, who died around 850 AD, wrote more than half a dozen mathematical and astronomical works.
 One of al-Khwarizmi's most famous books is entitled Al-jabr wa'l muqabalah or The Compendious Book on Calculation by Completion and Balancing, and it gives an exhaustive account of solving polynomials up to the second degree.
 The book also introduced the fundamental concept of "reduction" and "balancing", referring to the transposition of subtracted terms to the other side of an equation, that is, the cancellation of like terms on opposite sides of the equation.
 This is the operation which Al-Khwarizmi originally described as al-jabr.
 The name "algebra" comes from the "al-jabr" in the title of his book.

 R. Rashed and Angela Armstrong write:

 "Al-Khwarizmi's text can be seen to be distinct not only from the Babylonian tablets, but also from Diophantus' Arithmetica.
 It no longer concerns a series of problems to be resolved, but an exposition which starts with primitive terms in which the combinations must give all possible prototypes for equations, which henceforward explicitly constitute the true object of study.
 On the other hand, the idea of an equation for its own sake appears from the beginning and, one could say, in a generic manner, insofar as it does not simply emerge in the course of solving a problem, but is specifically called on to define an infinite class of problems."